Dog-Friendly Perth, WA: Visiting Perth with a Dog

 There’s a wide variety of pet-sitters and kennels available in Perth, with many of the kennels concentrated around Canning Vale, east of Jandakot Airport.
 We left our dog for the day at The Paw House Boarding Kennels in Canning Vale.
 Owner Leigh was terrific to deal with, and the prices were very reasonable.
 Note that there’s a separate kennel area for smaller dogs, with most of the guests being larger dogs.

-Dog-Friendly Dining in Perth
+Dog-Friendly Cafes in Perth

 One of the most pet-friendly spots in Perth is Slate Cafe, on the eastern edge of Perth in Bennett Springs.
 This cafe not only has a large grassed outdoor area where dogs are welcome to join you, but also a fenced dog playground (and one for human kids).
 Each Sunday two breed-specific play dates are held – check their website for the latest listings.